Hike at a Glance

 Getting there

-Drive towards Bright via Hume Highway, Wangaratta and Myrtleford.
-Take the turn off to Mount Buffalo near Porepunkah.
-Drive up to the Buffalo plateau, continue past the road to the chalet and continue towards Dingo Dell.
-Approximately 1.6km past Dingo Dell (and 300m past the Leviathan) you will reach Black Fellow Plains.
-Park on the right hand side of the raod near the Macs Point trail.
+To reach the trailhead for Mount Dunn and Drillhole Rocks, begin your drive towards Bright via the Hume Highway, passing through Wangaratta and Myrtleford.
+Take the turnoff to Mount Buffalo near Porepunkah and continue your ascent up to the Buffalo Plateau.
+As you pass the road leading to the chalet, keep heading towards Dingo Dell.
+After about 1.6 kilometres past Dingo Dell (and 300 metres beyond the Leviathan), you’ll reach Black Fellow Plains.
+Look for a parking area on the right-hand side of the road, just near the Macs Point trail, where you can leave your car and begin your hike.

 Grade 3 (Moderate) - Walks for Most Fitness Levels: Grade 3 on the AWTGS represents moderate walking tracks.
 These are ideal for walkers with some fitness who are comfortable with some hills and uneven terrain.
 While suitable for most ages, some bushwalking experience is recommended to ensure a safe and enjoyable experience.
 Tracks may have short, steep hill sections, a rough surface, and many steps.
 The total distance of a Grade 3 walk can be up to 20 kilometers.